By using this site, you agree to the Privacy Policy and Terms of Use.

 Follow US

-Shore Africa > Hot news > Business > Pastor Chris Oyakhilome: One of Africa’s wealthiest pastors, whose quiet financial empire includes stake in Parallex Bank
+Shore Africa > Hot news > Business > Chris Oyakhilome: One of Africa’s wealthiest pastors, whose quiet financial empire includes stake in Parallex Bank

 Pastor Chris Parallex Bank stake